cmendible/NetCoreConf/slides/PITCHME.md

 ### @color[rgb(104, 32, 121)](Decoupling Applications)

 * Adding a new system to you monolith may be painfull
-* Change is difficulkt cause applications are thigtly copupled
+* Change is difficult cause applications are thigtly copupled
 * Lack of velocity
 * The more it grows the mora fragil the system becomes.
 * Innovation is risky.